zenstruck/redirect-bundle/README.md

 the found redirect's destination.
 The count and last accessed date are updated as well.
 A redirect form type and validation is available as well.

 404 errors can be logged as well.
-Each 404 errors is it's own record in the database.
+Each 404 error is it's own record in the database.
 The path, full URL, timestamp, and referer are stored.
 Storing each error as a separate record allows viewing statistics over time and seeing all the referer URLs.